 Training and Awareness Enhancement

-Building a healthcare GRC framework that adapts to the era of cloud and AI requires healthcare organizations to systematically manage multiple aspects, including data management, responsibility allocation, policy formulation, continuous monitoring, and personnel training.
+Building a GRC framework that adapts to the era of cloud and AI requires healthcare organizations to systematically manage multiple aspects, including data management, responsibility allocation, policy formulation, continuous monitoring, and personnel training.
 Through this comprehensive management, healthcare organizations can enjoy the efficiency and innovation brought by cloud and AI technologies while ensuring data security and compliance.

-Furthermore, as the healthcare industry enters the "Digital Intelligence Era," the GRC framework must further encompass the application of AI in healthcare data processing and services.
+Furthermore, as the healthcare industry enters the "Digital Intelligence Era," the GRC framework needs to further encompass the application of AI in healthcare data processing and services.
 By appropriately applying AI technology, healthcare organizations can enhance the precision and accessibility of healthcare services while ensuring effective protection of patient privacy and data security.

 Conclusion#